What Does it Take to Be a Photonics Technician?

 - Strain Technician

 What Kind of Photonics Technician Job Opportunities Are There?

-In the United States, there were 76,800 jobs for Photonics Technician in 2016.
+In 2016, there was an estimated number of 76,800 jobs in the United States for Photonics Technician.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Photonics Technician by 2026.
 The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Photonics Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

 Photonics Technicians make between $36,120 and $98,720 a year.

 Photonics Technicians who work in District of Columbia, Maryland, or Maine, make the highest salaries.

 How much do Photonics Technicians make in different U.S. states?

 What Tools do Photonics Technicians Use?